 Throughout the year, children will be exposed to high quality core texts chosen to challenge, excite and enthuse them to continue to develop a love of reading.
-We will study texts across a variety of genres including Poetry (The Lost Words) and magical realism (Harry Potter and the Philosopher’s Stone and Phoenix), whilst exploring moral texts such as Holes, Millions and No Ballet Shoes in Syria.
+We will study texts across a variety of genres including Poetry (The Lost Words) and magical realism (Harry Potter and the Philosopher’s Stone and Phoenix), whilst exploring moral texts such as High Rise Mystery.

 The main focus of our Maths teaching in Year 5 is to ensure that pupils extend their understanding of the number system and place value to include larger integers.
 At this stage of their education, pupils develop their ability to solve a wider range of problems using written and mental methods, making connections between multiplication and division with fractions, decimals and percentages.
 Our children learn the importance and relevance maths plays in our day-to-day lives.
 We will build on and reinforce learning done in the previous years.

 We will explore a range of exciting topics with the children throughout the year.
 In topic, we aspire to give our children the critical thinking skills needed to make their own decisions when considering various points in history and current world practises which will prepare them for their learning in Year 6.